Tennis-Clijsters faces tough path in bid to reclaim past glory

 On the other hand, Clijsters has suffered first-round exits in Dubai and Monterrey and, despite impressive wins as part of the New York Empire in World TeamTennis, she withdrew ahead of this week's Western & Southern Open with an abdominal injury.

-The U.S. open wildcard will also face a stiff challenge in Russia's 21st seed Ekaterina Alexandrova in the first round on Monday.
+The U.S. open wildcard will also face a stiff challenge in Russia's 21st seed Ekaterina Alexandrova in the first round on Monday, but she sounded upbeat note on Saturday as she looked ahead to her return to the Grand Slam arena.

+"My stomach is feeling much better.
+I felt in World TeamTennis my level really went up to where I want it to be," she told reporters.

+"Hopefully I can kind of drag that through here in the matches.
+I feel like I'm hitting the ball really well in practice.
+I'm hitting the ball clean."

 "Her first comeback was extraordinary when she won as a mom," former U.S. Open finalist and now ESPN broadcaster Pam Shriver told Reuters this week.